Foreign relations of East Germany: Israel/Palestine

-The GDR saw itself as an anti-fascist state and refused to take responsibility for German guilt in the Holocaust.
+The GDR saw itself as an anti-fascist state and refused to take responsibility for the German participation in the Holocaust.
 Reparation payments to Israel were therefore rejected, which is why diplomatic relations were not established.
 After initially taking a balanced position, the GDR and the Soviet Union ultimately clearly sided with the Arabs during the Arab–Israeli conflict.
 The GDR was one of the earliest supporters of the Palestinians.
 The GDR supported the PLO and later other armed groups financially and with weapons and also trained fighters who, in the GDR's interpretation, were anti-imperialist liberation fighters.
 Honecker and Palestinian leader Yasser Arafat were friends and GDR propaganda even made the accusation that Israel would plan a “final solution for the Palestinian question”.
-In 1975, East Germany supported UN General Assembly Resolution 3379, which condemned Zionism as “a form of racism.”
+In 1975, East Germany supported UN General Assembly Resolution 3379, which condemned Zionism as "a form of racism."
 A change only occurred in the final phase of the GDR, when the first freely elected Volkskammer passed a declaration in June 1990 in which it "formally apologized for the anti-Israel and anti-Zionist policies that had been practiced in this country for decades."